htmlcoderexe/Boten-Dana/sequences/format.md

 1. Prefix for the variables to be filled with the information.

+### QDB functions

 ### ``qdb_get_user``

 Gets quotes saved for a particular user.

 Parameters:

+1. UID of the user
-1. Amount of quotes to get, -1 to get all eligible quotes.
+2. Amount of quotes to get, -1 to get all eligible quotes.
-2. "local" to get quotes only for the current chat, "global" to get all.
+3. "local" to get quotes only for the current chat, "global" to get all.
-3. Minimum score of the quotes to be retrieved.
+4. Minimum score of the quotes to be retrieved.
-4. Sorting mode: "score", "newest", "oldest" (default)
+5. Sorting mode: "score", "newest", "random", "oldest" (default)
-5. Variable name to hold the list.
+6. Variable name to hold the list.

+### ``qdb_save``

+Saves a quote, stores the ID and the result in variables.
+Possible results are:

+* ``ok`` - the quote was saved and the ID of the new quote is stored.
+* ``exists`` - the message was already saved.
+The ID of the existing quote is stored.
+* ``no_text`` - the message doesn't contain any text.
+0 is stored in the ID variable.

+Parameters:

+1. Variable to save the stored quote ID in.
+2. Variable to save the result of the action

+### ``qdb_upvote``

+Modifies a quote's rating.
+If the quote does not exist, the new score is set to -1.

+Parameters:

+1. Quote ID.
+2. Amount to add to the rating.
+3. Variable to store the new score in.

 ### Message manipulation